-Information on this page has not been impacted by the withdrawal of SEVP’s fall 2020 guidance.
+Information on this page has not been impacted by the Student and Exchange Visitor Program (SEVP) guidance for schools.
 The standard regulatory requirements apply to the leave of absence process for F-1 and J-1 students.
 J-1 students who have been approved for a leave of absence should contact ISSS directly for additional information.

 - I have been approved by my school for a leave of absence.
 What will happen to my I-20 and my SEVIS record?

 - Students who have been approved for a leave of absence will not be able to maintain an active SEVIS record, unless the leave is based on a medical reason.
 In the case of personal or military leaves of absence, ISSS will need to close out a student’s SEVIS record.
 By regulation, students will have 15 days from the date their SEVIS record has been closed out to make a departure from the U.S.

 - My current F-1 visa stamp is good beyond 2021.
 Will I need to apply for a new visa stamp or can I use the existing visa stamp when I am ready to return?